aldernero/aldernero.github.io/content/blog/collatz-bitwise-comparison/index.md

 BenchmarkCollatzEvenBitwise-16        	1000000000	         0.2518 ns/op
 ```

-For Python the results were mixed:

-- *Expected*: iterative was faster that recursive
-- *Expected*: bitwise was faster than traditional for the recursive approach
-- *Surprising*: bitwise was *slower* than traditional for the iterative approach

-I'm not an expert (translation: I know nothing) in how the Python interpreter
-works, but I can't think of why 1) bitwise would be slower that traditional and
-2) recursive would be faster than iterative for the bitwise approach.
-Double :shrug:

 # Summary

 This was a fun little exercise.
 I would be interested to see comparisons for other languages,